 Libel & Slander- Elements & Examples of Defamation Cases

-A defamation example would be if a customer accused the restaurant owner of food poisoning even though it was not actually the restaurant's food that caused the injured person to be ill.
+A defamation example is if a customer that accused a restaurant owner of food poisoning even though it was not actually the restaurant's food that caused the injured person to be ill.
 If the customer shared the false information with other customers, the owner may have grounds for a defamation lawsuit.

 A Maryland defamation lawyer can detect these issues.